Qusayr 'Amra: Throne apse

 An image known as the "six kings" depicts the Umayyad caliph and the rulers of realms near and far.
 Based on details and inscriptions in the image, four of the depicted kings are identified as the Byzantine Emperor, the Visigothic king Roderic, the Sassanid Persian Shah, and the Negus of Ethiopia.
 The last one was for a long time unidentified, speculated to be the Turkish, Chinese, or Indian ruler, and now known to represent the emperor of China.
 Its intent was unclear.
 The Greek word ΝΙΚΗ nike, meaning victory, was discovered nearby, suggesting that the "six kings" image was meant to suggest the caliph's supremacy over his enemies.
 Another possible interpretation is that the six figures are depicted in supplication, presumably towards the Caliph who would be seated in the hall.

 Bath

 The frescoes in all rooms but the caldarium reflect the advice of contemporary Arab physicians.
 They believed that baths drained the spirits of the bathers, and that to revive "the three vital principles in the body, the animal, the spiritual and the natural," the bath's walls should be covered with pictures of activities like hunting, of lovers, and of gardens and palm trees.
+There were a variety of themes and patterns throughout the frescos and mosaics.
+One aspect which can be seen through a majority of these mosaics is a focus on repeating and geometric shapes, colors, and patters.
+One of the major themes in this palace is water.
+One examples of this theme of water is a mosaic where the Triumph of the Roman god Neptune.
+This was the god of the sea and his presence accentuates the theme of water.
+These themes emphasize the water within the bathhouses.